Namoshek/docker-php-mssql/README.md

 The exact versions can vary from build to build.
 To see a list of all available tags, please have a look at the [Docker Hub image page](https://hub.docker.com/r/namoshek/php-mssql).

+### Deprecated Images

+The Dockerfiles of the following images are no longer updated but images are still built automatically once a week.

+- PHP 7.3 (based on Debian Stretch) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)

 ## Configuration

 To change the PHP configuration, have a look at [the official PHP Docker image repository](https://hub.docker.com/_/php/).